TigerMax007/python-fullsms/README.rst

     ``-q, --quiet`` :
         Silence all output.
 Useful when executing the script from a cronjob.
     ``-d, --debug`` :
         Activate debugging.
-Will output noisly what is being done.
+Will output noisily what is being done.
     ``-y, --dry-run`` :
         Don't perform any REST calls.
 Useful in combination with ``[-y |
         --dry-run]``.